EVORA-project/evora-ontology/models/docs/NucleicAcid.md

     multivalued: false
   shippingConditions:
     name: shippingConditions
-    description: 'Specification of the terms and parameters for transporting
+    description: Specification of the terms and parameters for transporting

-      '
     title: shipping conditions
     from_schema: https://w3id.org/evorao/
     rank: 1000